Our Lady of Grace Church, Charlton: Educational connection

 The church maintains a close relationship with Our Lady of Grace Catholic Primary School, which was established by the parish in 1928.
-The Sisters of the Assumption (1903–1972) established a lasting educational legacy at Highcombe House, transforming the property into a spiritual and educational centre.
+The Oblate Sisters of the Assumption, from 1903, established a lasting educational legacy at Highcombe House, transforming the property into a spiritual and educational centre.
 Their dedication to Catholic education laid the foundation for the modern Our Lady of Grace Primary School that continues to serve the local community today, representing over a century of continuous educational service on the site.

 Architecture

 Church

 The church is built in neo-Romanesque style, rare for Catholic churches in England during this period when Gothic Revival was more prevalent.
 The style represents one of the few examples of Continental Romanesque Revival traditions in British Catholic architecture.
-The building is constructed of stock brick laid in English bond, with stone dressings and a slate roof.
-The construction, undertaken by Jones & Sons of Erith, cost £5,000 in 1905 (equivalent to approximately £1.2–1.5 million in 2023 when considering relative construction costs), representing a substantial investment for a Catholic parish in Edwardian England.
+The building is constructed of stock brick laid in English bond, with stone dressings and a slate roof, and was undertaken by Jones & Sons of Erith, representing a substantial investment for a Catholic parish in Edwardian England.
 The church is one of the earliest in England to use reinforced concrete extensively in its construction, employing this innovative technology in columns, arches, and vaults.

 The west elevation features buttresses dividing the nave and aisles, blind arcading below the eaves, and an aedicule niche with a statue of the Madonna and Child.
 Below are a cusped circular window and the west doors within a gabled porch.

 The interior has a five-bay nave with a barrel vault, supported by Corinthian columns with scagliola shafts.
 Instead of a clerestorey with windows, there is a triforium with quatrefoils in circles containing symbols from the Litany of Loreto.

 Originally, the sanctuary featured a dramatic statue of the Virgin and Child standing on clouds, lit by concealed windows in the apse, reportedly inspired by a similar arrangement at St Sulpice in Paris.
 During the 1959 restoration, this was replaced with a painting of Our Lady of Grace (a copy of an icon from the Augustinian Church of S. Patrizio in Rome) and a rood cross.

 Notable interior features include timber benches carved by Fr Gregory Chedal A.A. in the 1920s, The tribune gallery on the south side also likely dates from the 1920s rather than the original construction.
 Stations of the Cross carved by Virgilio Prugger and painted by Henry Farmer (c.1959), and an octagonal timber pulpit carved with the Four Evangelists and Christ.